Is Pre-K too early for single-sex education? Not according to the research.

 In a traditional, co-educational Pre-K program, boys tend to spend their time playing with blocks, while girls are more likely to engage in dramatic play.
 Given this dynamic, it isn’t surprising that boys develop their spatial skills more quickly, while girls strengthen their social and language skills.

 At Fessenden, boys engage in all types of play, and the gender norms are no longer relevant.
-Greta Sanborn, a Kindergarten and former Pre-K teacher at Fessenden, says that in a boys’ school, there is no need to focus on gender roles.
+Craig Bouchard, Pre-K teacher at Fessenden, says that in a boys’ school, there is no need to focus on gender roles.
 Instead, the focus is on community and personal responsibility.